MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/2-exercise-configure-git.md

 Start by creating an empty project directory, and then initialize a Git repository inside it.

 1. Create a folder named *Cats*.
-This folder will be the *working tree* where your website is stored and the files that comprise it are located.
+This folder will be the working tree where your website and the files that comprise it are stored.

     ```bash
     mkdir Cats